Real moduli space of stable rational curves revised: Rational homotopy type of

-Consider the filtration of $\ICGS{S}$ by the number $k$ of internally connected components of the graph $\Gamma\setminus T_m^{\orient}(\Gamma)$.
-We will explain that the cohomology of the associated graded complex are represented by internally trivalent trees.
-Thanks to Mashke's theorem we can order the set of connected components and the complex is the tensor product of the same complexes with the unique connected component and the complex $\LL_{\infty}(k)$ that corresponds to the subtree $T_m^{\orient}$.
-The operad $\Lie$ is Koszul and therefore the subtree $T_m^{\orient}$ is represented by trivalent trees.
-Thus, it remains to show that the homology of the quotient complex $\ICGS{S}^1$ spanned by graphs $\Gamma\in\ICGS{S}$ with unique internally connected component $\Gamma_1$ of $\Gamma\setminus T_m^{\orient}(\Gamma)$ is spanned by internally trivalent trees.
+Consider the increasing filtration $\calF^k$ of $\ICGS{S}$ by the number $k$ of internally connected components of the graph $\Gamma\setminus T_m(\Gamma)$.
+Below we will show by induction that the cohomology of the associated graded complex are represented by internally trivalent trees.

+First, let us work out carefully the homology of the subcomplex $\calF^1\ICGS{S}$ spanned by those $\Gamma$ such that $\Gamma\setminus T_m$ has a unique connected component $\Gamma'$.
+Suppose that $v$ is a leaf of $T_m$ it has at most one outgoing edge and thus it should have a nonzero amount of incoming edges.
+These edges should belong to the unique connected component $\Gamma'$ of $\Gamma\setminus T_m$.
+However, as we explained earlier graph $\Gamma'$ is connected with exactly one vertex of $T_m$.
+Thus $T_m$ has only one leaf $v$.
+Therefore, the vertices that differ from $v$ and $\extv{m}$ are bivalent in $T_m$.
+However, there are no other edges coming or outgoing to them in the full graph $\Gamma$ and they remain bivalent in $\Gamma$.
+Since bivalent vertices are forbidden in $\ICGS{d}$ we see that either $T_m$ is equal to $\extv{m}$ or consists of one edge $\oneedge{v}{m}$.